dotnet/docs/docs/standard/basetypes/definecustom.md

     c.
 If the parameter does not represent the [ICustomFormatter](xref:System.ICustomFormatter) interface, [GetFormat](xref:System.IFormatProvider.GetFormat(System.Type)) returns `null`.

-3. Implement the [ICustomFormatter.Format](xref:System.ICustomFormatter.Format(System.String, System.Object, System.IFormatProvider)) method.
-This method is called by the [String.Format(IFormatProvider, String, Object[])](xref:System.String.Format(System.IFormatProvider, System.String, System.Object)) method and is responsible for returning the string representation of a number.
+3. Implement the [ICustomFormatter.Format](xref:System.ICustomFormatter.Format(System.String,System.Object,System.IFormatProvider)) method.
+This method is called by the [String.Format(IFormatProvider,String,Object[])](xref:System.String.Format(System.IFormatProvider,System.String,System.Object)) method and is responsible for returning the string representation of a number.
 Implementing the method typically involves the following:

     a.
 Optionally, make sure that the method is legitimately intended to provide formatting services by examining the *provider* parameter.
 For formatting objects that implement both [IFormatProvider](xref:System.IFormatProvider) and [ICustomFormatter](xref:System.ICustomFormatter), this involves testing the *provider* parameter for equality with the current formatting object.